forta-network/docs/docs/index.md

 ### Agent registry

-The agent registry refers to a smart contract (currently deployed on the Arbitrum public testnet) that records the existence of all pools and agents.
-Developers publish their agent manifests to this registry, and scanner nodes listen for events from this contract to know how manage the agents they are running
+The agent registry refers to a smart contract (currently deployed on the Göerli public testnet) that records the existence of all pools and agents.
+Developers publish their agent manifests to this registry, and scanner nodes listen for events from this contract to know how to manage the agents they are running

 ### Agent manifest